-Sew all along the edges with a 1 cm seam allowance (left).
+Sew all along the edges with a 1 cm (3/8″) seam allowance (as shown on the toy on the left).
 Leave a space open in the center of one side, preferably between two ribbons.
-The sewing machine’s feed dogs might not move the fabric sandwich along very well with the plastic on the bottom, so you might need to help it along.
+The sewing machine’s feed dogs might not move the fabric sandwich along very well with the plastic on the bottom, so you might need to help it along, or use a walking foot to help you out.
 Don’t worry if the stitching doesn’t come out perfectly even.
 Nobody will see it!

-Turn the squares right side out through the hole you’ve left open.
+Turn the squares right side out through the opening.
 Iron the squares, taking care to turn the opening’s edges inwards.
 Then topstitch around the whole square close to the border, closing up the opening.
 It will be much easier to topstitch because the plastic is no longer on the outside.

-Now I’d like you to just TRY to resist crinkling these things!
+And now I’d like you to just TRY to resist crinkling these things!
 The sound and sensation is so interesting, even for a grownup, it’s no wonder babies can’t resist playing with this type of toy!